Osteochondritis dissecans

 Preparing for an appointment

-You might first consult with your family doctor, who might refer you to a doctor who specializes in sports medicine or orthopedic surgery.
+You might first talk with your main healthcare professional, who might send you to a doctor who specializes in sports medicine or orthopedic surgery.

 What you can do

-- Write down your symptoms and when they began.
+- Your or your child's symptoms and when they began.

-- List key medical information, including other conditions you have and the names of medications, vitamins or supplements you take.
+- Key medical information, including other conditions you or your child has.

-- Note recent accidents or injuries that might have damaged your back.
+- Any recent accidents or injuries that might have harmed your or your child's joints.

-For osteochondritis dissecans, some basic questions to ask your doctor include:
+For osteochondritis dissecans, some questions to ask include:

-- What's the most likely cause of my joint pain?
+- What's the most likely cause of this joint pain?

 - Are there other possible causes?

-- What can I do to prevent my symptoms from recurring?
+- What can I do to keep symptoms from coming back?

 What to expect from your doctor

-- Have you injured that joint?
+- Have you or your child injured the joint?
 If so, when?

-- Do you play sports?
-If so, which ones?
+- Do you or your child play sports?
+If so, which sports?